python/cpython/Doc/library/configparser.rst

   Please note: there are ways to add a set of key-value pairs in a single operation.
-When you use a regular dictionary in those operations, the order of the keys may be random.
+When you use a regular dictionary in those operations, the order of the keys will be ordered because dict preserves order from Python 3.7.
   For example:

   .. doctest::